-The Klamath Mountains, a world biodiversity hotspot, will provide the laboratory to engage local elementary, middle, and high school students in hands-on learning about their home region.
-The Project will provide K-12 environmental education curriculum and field experiences to rural schools across the Klamath Mountains.
+The Klamath Mountains, a world biodiversity hotspot, is providing a laboratory to engage local elementary, middle, and high school students in hands-on learning about their home region.
+The Project is providing K-12 environmental education curriculum and field experiences to rural schools across the Klamath Mountains.

-The project team will build relationships between non-profit organizations, community partners, local tribes, K-12 schools, and colleges to engage students in hands-on learning—while building and refining skills in collaboration, teamwork, and communication.
-Bringing together teachers and other community members the Bigfoot Trail Youth Stewardship Project will enable young people to contribute to their communities as they learn.
+The project team has built relationships between non-profit organizations, community partners, local tribes, K-12 schools, and colleges to engage students in hands-on learning—while building and refining skills in collaboration, teamwork, and communication.
+Bringing together teachers and other community members the Bigfoot Trail Youth Stewardship Project is enabling young people to contribute to their communities as they learn.